fmuecke/Ipponboard/CONTRIBUTING.md

 - Specify requiremens (e.g. new or different rule sets)
 - Submit club logos and information

 I want you to be able contribute your ideas and input that you're exited about.
-So, don't hesitate and contact the author.
+So, don't hesitate and get in contact.

+## Building Ipponboard

+Please refer to the [HOW_TO_BUILD](HOW_TO_BUILD.md) document to get you started.

 ## Submitting changes

-Please use [pull requests](http://help.github.com/pull-requests/) with a clear list of what you've done.
+- Please use [pull requests](http://help.github.com/pull-requests/) with a clear list of what you've done.
-Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).
+- Please follow our coding conventions (below)
+- Make sure all of your commits are atomic (one feature per commit).

-Always write a clear log message for your commits.
+- Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this:

       $ git commit -m "A brief summary of the commit
       >
       > A paragraph describing what changed and its impact."

 ## Coding conventions

 Start reading our code and you'll get the hang of it.
 We optimize for readability:

-  * This is open source software.
+> _This is open source software.
 Consider the people who will read your code, and make it look nice for them.
-It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.
+It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible._

-Thanks! ❤️ ❤️ ❤️
+Thanks! ❤️ ❤️ ❤️<br>
 Florian Mücke